 Semilab offers various solutions to analyze semiconductor samples.
 These are all aimed to give as much information on the subject as possible to help people understand the sources of the behavior and properties of their samples and the effects of the used processes.

-Using the state-of-the-art Deep Level Transient Spectroscopy (DLTS) setup of the Semilab DLS-1000, it is possible to perform qualitative and quantile analysis of the electrically active impurities in the semiconductor, although this is a destructive technique.
-This method provides information about the activation energy of the impurity and cross-section capture.
-It also allows the detection of concentration impurities down to 2×108 atoms/cm3,depending on the doping concertation.
+Using the state-of-the-art Deep Level Transient Spectroscopy (DLTS) setup of the Semilab DLS-1100, it is possible to perform qualitative and quantile analysis of the electrically active impurities and defects in the semiconductor, although this is a destructive technique.
+This method provides information about the activation energy of the impurity and capture cross section.
+It also allows to the detection of concentration impurities down to 5×107 atoms/cm3 depending on the doping concentration.

 The Deep Level Transient Spectroscopy (DLTS) is a powerful technology for the detection and identification of electrically active defects (known as traps) in semiconductors.
 These can occur due to contamination or crystal defects.
-It is an extremely versatile method for determining all parameters associated with deep traps, including energy level, capturing cross-section and concentration distribution.
-It allows the identification of the impurities and is capable of detecting contamination concentrations below 2×108 atoms/cm3.
+It is an extremely versatile method for determining all parameters associated with deep traps, including energy level, capturing cross section and concentration distribution.
+It allows the identification of the impurities and is capable of detecting contamination concentrations.

 DLTS is a destructive technique, as it requires the forming of either a Schottky-diode, or a p-n junction with a small sample, usually cut from a complete wafer.

-The system is composed either of the DLS-83D, or DLS-1000 and one of the four cryostats that Semilab offers.
+The system is composed either of the DLS-83D or DLS-1100 and one of the four cryostats that Semilab offers.

 The majority carrier traps are observed by the application of a reverse bias pulse, while the minority carrier traps can be observed by the application of a forward bias pulse.